 Beginning with the fiscal year ending on May 29, 1998, Mr. Lanier did participate in the Company's Management Bonus Program.
-Since the Company achieved 84.4% of targeted results Mr. Lanier's earned bonus was \$168,800.
+For the fiscal year ending on May 28, 1999, Mr. Lanier again participated in the Company's Management Bonus Program.
+Since the Company achieved 70.6% of targeted results for fiscal 1999 Mr. Lanier's earned bonus was \$146,848.

 In addition Mr. Lanier was eligible to receive an individual performance bonus in a range from 0 to 100% of his earned bonus.
-In determining the amount of this individual performance bonus the Committee took into account the Company's record sales and earnings and increased return on shareholders' equity to 16.3%.
-The Committee reviewed the strategic actions taken by Mr. Lanier which included the redirection of the Company's sourcing efforts to competitively priced overseas locations, the implementation of information and manufacturing systems to improve service to customers and the continuing reduction of expenses.
+In determining the amount of this individual performance bonus the Committee took into account the Company's record sales and earnings per share and increased return on shareholders' equity to 16.8%.
+The Committee reviewed the strategic actions taken by Mr. Lanier which included the continued redirection of the Company's sourcing efforts to competitively priced overseas locations, the implementation of information and manufacturing systems to improve service to customers and the continuing reduction of expenses.
 Finally the Committee reviewed the individual performance bonuses being given to the other executive officers of the Company.
-The Committee awarded Mr. Lanier an individual performance bonus of 60% of his earned bonus, or \$101,280, for a total bonus of \$270,080 for fiscal year 1998.
+The Committee awarded Mr. Lanier an individual performance bonus of 75% of his earned bonus, or \$109,500, for a total bonus of \$256,348 for fiscal year 1999.

 The Committee also reviewed Mr. Lanier's base salary.
-It considered the same performance factors mentioned with respect to his bonus, including the Company's record sales and earnings and the increase in return on stockholders' equity.
+It considered the same performance factors mentioned with respect to his bonus, including the Company's record sales and earnings per share and the increase in return on stockholders' equity.
 The Committee reviewed the salary increases being given to the Company's other executive officers.
-Based on its assessment of these factors the Committee increased Mr. Lanier's base salary to \$420,000 annually effective August 1, 1997.
-This represents a 5% increase in Mr. Lanier's base salary.
-(The Committee notes that in addition to base salary Mr. Lanier participates in some Company-provided benefit programs such as life insurance and the Executive Savings Program which increase total base compensation as reported in the Proxy Statement.)
+Based on its assessment of these factors the Committee increased Mr. Lanier's base salary to \$436,800 annually effective August 1, 1999.
+This represents a 4% increase in Mr. Lanier's base salary.
+(The Committee notes that in addition to base salary Mr. Lanier participates in some Company-provided benefit programs such as life insurance and the Executive Savings Program which increase total base compensation as reported in the Executive Compensation Table.)

 The Committee determined that Mr. Lanier should continue to participate in the Company's Management Bonus Program.
 Under this Program the earned portion of Mr. Lanier's bonus (as well as the earned bonuses of other executives of the Company) will be determined by the Company's total return on net assets against predetermined targets.
-The threshold target, if achieved, would place the Company's performance in approximately the 50th percentile of all apparel companies; the midpoint target, if achieved, would approximate the upper part of the second quartile; and the maximum target, if achieved, should place the Company's performance in the top quartile.
+The threshold target, if achieved, would place the Company's performance in approximately the 50th percentile of all apparel companies; the midpoint target, if achieved would approximate the upper part of the second quartile; and the maximum target, if achieved, should place the Company's performance in the top quartile.

 The Committee also determined an amount which will be paid to Mr. Lanier as his earned bonus if the Company's RONA targets are achieved.
-Mr. Lanier's target bonus amount for fiscal 1999 will be \$208,000, an increase of 4% over the preceding year.
-The amount of the bonus will be adjusted upward or downward depending on the Company's sales-adjusted RONA, but in no event will a bonus be paid if the Company's results do not equal the threshold target.
-If the Company achieves the threshold return, Mr. Lanier's earned bonus will be increased or decreased depending on the Company's sales compared to the prior year.
-Mr. Lanier's formula-derived bonus will not increase above the amount earned at the maximum target level.
+Mr. Lanier's target bonus amount for fiscal 2000 will be \$216,320, an increase of 4% over the preceding year.
+The amount of the bonus will be adjusted upward or downward depending on whether the Company's midpoint RONA goal is met, but in no event will a bonus be paid if the Company's results do not equal the threshold target.
+If the Company's achieves the threshold return, Mr. Lanier's earned bonus will be increased or decreased depending on the Company's sales compared to the prior year.
+Except for this sales adjustment, Mr. Lanier's formula-derived bonus will not increase above the amount earned at the maximum target level.